pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/issuer.hbs.md

 # Shared ingress issuer

 The Tanzu Application Platform shared ingress issuer is an on-platform representation of a _certificate authority_.
-It is an easy way to set up TLS for the entire platform.
+It provides a method to set up TLS for the entire platform.
 All participating components get their ingress certificates issued by it.